cKlee/ecpo/ecpo.md

 		rdfs:label "has chronology gap"@en ;
 		rdfs:label "hat Bestandsverlauflücke"@de ;
 		rdfs:range ecpo:Chronology ;
-		rdfs:comment "Relation between an item and a Chronology, indicating the Chronology is a gap"@en ;
+		rdfs:comment "Relation between an item and a Chronology, indicating the Chronology is a gap"@en .
-		rdfs:isDefinedBy <> .

 # Datatype properties